DAOmasons/RuleBook/faqs/grantShipsFAQ.md

 ::: details Q: How is the Facilitator Team selected and held accountable?
 A: The initial facilitator team will be selected and trained by the game designers and implementers.
 Future Facilitator teams will be elected through a volunteer/nomination process followed by a Token Vote.

-Facilitators can be replaced at any time through an Arbitrum Token Vote.
+Facilitators can be replaced at any time through DAO Vote.
 Facilitator Team attestations can be contested by any Grant Ship with a counter-attestation.
 :::

 ::: details Q: What is a Grant Round or Funding Round?